PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Related Work

-\paragraph{Test Oracle Problem} Software testing relies on test oracles to determine the correctness of program outputs, yet such oracles are often incomplete or absent, leading to the well-known oracle problem~\cite{barr2014oracle}.
-Prior work addresses this challenge by inferring oracles from API documentation, including metamorphic relations~\cite{blasi2021memo} and exception oracles~\cite{goffi2016automatic}, or by generating assertions for test prefixes using deep learning models and LLMs~\cite{dinella2022toga,hossain2025doc2oracll}.
+\textbf{Test Oracle Problem.} Software testing relies on test oracles to determine the correctness of program outputs, yet such oracles are often incomplete or absent~\cite{barr2014oracle}.
+Prior work addresses this challenge by inferring oracles from API documentation, including metamorphic relations~\cite{blasi2021memo} and exceptional behavior~\cite{goffi2016automatic}; or using deep learning models and LLMs~\cite{dinella2022toga,hossain2025doc2oracll}.
 Other approaches infer program specifications that serve as oracles through dynamic invariant inference~\cite{nguyen2012using,ernst2007daikon,le2023invalidator} or LLM-based techniques~\cite{LeCong2025FormalBench,endres2024can}.
 Despite their effectiveness, these techniques primarily validate overall program behavior rather than behavior introduced or modified by code changes.
-This formulation is ill-suited to large, rapidly evolving systems: validating the entire program behavior requires comprehensive coverage, which is often infeasible in real-world systems, and inferred oracles must be continually updated, incurring high maintenance costs.
+This formulation is ill-suited to large, rapidly evolving systems because it requires comprehensive behavioral coverage, which is often infeasible in practice, and continual oracle updates, which impose substantial maintenance costs.
 In contrast, \patchguru infers patch oracles that target only the behavior affected by a change, enabling more efficient validation.
-This formulation also allows \patchguru to exploit NL artifacts, e.g., commit messages and code review comments, that describe developer intent and are readily available in modern workflows.